 A: Base polyethylene with pigment anti-oxidants and UV stabilizers to ensure an extended service life.
-JoJo Tanks uses the best food-grade quality LLDPE (linear low-density polyethylene) for all our products, with the exception of septic and conservancy tanks, which are manufactured with recycled plastic in order to reduce destructive waste output.
+JoJo uses the best food-grade quality LLDPE (linear low-density polyethylene) for all our roto-moulded products, with the exception of septic and conservancy tanks, which are manufactured with recycled plastic in order to reduce destructive waste output.

 Q: What is the estimated life expectancy of a tank?

 A: JoJo has a 10 year guarantee (extended from 8 years as of 1 September 2017) on material and workmanship.
 However properly installed JoJo tanks have been known to exceed a lifespan in excess of 20 years.

 A: Yes they are and this UV resistance gives them their durability in harsh SA weather conditions.

 A: Yes – we use the best food-grade quality virgin LLDPE for our products and our tanks cannot cause any damage to water.
 Our tanks are UV resistant, and all our water tanks are lined with an FDA approved food grade carbon black lining to prevent algae growth and keep the water stored fresher for longer.

 Q: Can I drill additional holes in my JoJo Tank?

 A: Installation and maintenance of and JoJo tank should be in accordance with the manufacturer’s specifications.
 If you drill any additional holes or make any alterations to the tank whatsoever, the integrity of the tank is jeopardized, and your guarantee will fall away.